GrinonBarrett/Taksidos/Core Rules/Character Creation/Classes/Possible Classes/Jester.md

 You may perform a shenanigan without expending buffonery.
 You must rest before doing so again.

 ### 7) Stand-Out Performance
-Anytime you perform a shenannigan, you may increase or reduce the spell-sickness of a creature within 3 yards by 1.
+Anytime you perform a shenannigan, you may increase or reduce the spell-sickness of a creature within 3 yards by 1 so long as it already had spell-sickness.

 ### 8) Ungovernable
 When you perform a save, you may expend buffoonery to gain a bonus equal to your heroism.